 Serena Yang is a postdoctoral fellow for the Japan Society for the Promotion of Science.

 Her research interests include twentieth- and twenty-first-century music, interdisciplinary studies, cultural studies, and Asian music.
-Yang holds a bachelor’s degree in violin from National Sun Yat-Sen University, Taiwan, and a master’s degree in music history from the University of Cincinnati’s College-Conservatory of Music (under the supervision of bruce d. mcclung).
+Yang holds a bachelor’s degree in violin from National Sun Yat-Sen University, Taiwan, and a master’s degree in music history from the University of Cincinnati’s College-Conservatory of Music under Bruce McClung.

 Yang’s master thesis, “John Cage and Van Meter Ames: Zen Buddhism, Friendship, and Cincinnati,” focuses on the previously undocumented friendship between John Cage and Van Meter Ames and Cage’s residency at the University of Cincinnati in 1967.
-Yang is the recipient of the University of Cincinnati’s Graduate Student Governance Association Research Fellowship in 2012.
+Yang was the recipient of the University of Cincinnati’s Graduate Student Governance Association Research Fellowship in 2012.
 She also presented her paper, “A Historiography of Non-Western Music in the Western Music Narrative,” at the AMS Pacific Southwest Chapter in 2013.